 Try as you might, it’s just not going to happen.
 Sure, the first year, you might get most of the parts back into the original receptacle.
 You’ll sweat your ass off doing so, but the tree has not yet learned that you are its bitch and is still mostly cooperative.

 Within two years you can only get half of the tree parts in the box.
 Within four, the whole process is pointless.
-The box now has the consistency of wet toilet paper, ripping apart if you breathe on it, and the only thing that fits in the box is the tree stand, and that thing has lost a critical turn screw (the cat denies involvement, but you know that Fluffy has lied in the past during interrogations) and you might as well throw the stand away.
+The box now has the consistency of wet toilet paper, ripping apart if you breathe on it, and the only thing that fits in the box is the tree stand, and that thing has lost a critical turn screw.
+(The cat denies involvement, but you know that Fluffy has lied in the past during interrogations.)
+You might as well throw the stand away.
 Or at least into the stack of older, rusty stands that have also disappointed their parents.

 The turning point for me?
 The invention of the pre-lit artificial tree.

 So it’s been pre-lits for me ever since.
-You simply connect the various parts of the tree together (using the instruction manual, written by someone making two cents an hour and who really doesn’t know any other English than “Lady Gaga”), connect the various electrical plugs (which can be a bit tricky, since you will initially encounter more female plugs than male plugs, something that historically only happens on the island of Lesbos or at the Dinah Shore Invitational, but keep at it and things will balance out), and then shove the main plug into a socket that hopefully has the blessing of the local chapter of the IBEW.
+First, you simply connect the various parts of the tree together (using the instruction manual, written by someone making two cents an hour and who really doesn’t know any English other than “Lady Gaga”).
+Then you connect the various electrical plugs (which can be a bit tricky, since you will initially encounter more female plugs than male plugs, something that historically only happens on the island of Lesbos or at the Dinah Shore Invitational, but keep at it and things will balance out).
+Finally, you shove the main plug into a socket that hopefully has the blessing of the local chapter of the IBEW.